-The parameters in this group allow the operator to select 1-5 signals for monitoring in the two control panel readout screens.
+The parameters in this group are for selecting 1-5 signals for monitoring in the two control panel readout screens.
 These screens are visible in the panel's home screen, which can be accessed by pressing the "Home"-button (the house icon).
 Readout Screen 1 appears first.
 By navigating downwards with the arrow buttons, Readout Screen 2 appears.